 Each InfluxDB client library provides options for compressing write requests or enforces compression by default.
 The method for enabling compression is different for each library.
 For specific instructions, see the InfluxDB client libraries documentation.

 When using the InfluxDB API

-/api/v2/write endpoint to write data, compress the
+/api/v2/write endpoint to write data, compress the data with

 gzip and set the